-Lesson 1 - Where is the world's water?
-WALT know where water is in the world

-- Use maps to locate water where is it?
-What type of water is it river, sea, lake. - (re-cap) Name world's 5 oceans using maps.
-Identify large rivers on world map Nile, Amazon, Yangtze, Congo. - Where do we find water?
-Using p8-9 DK Water Cycles explore that Earth is mostly a blue planet the blue is the water of seas, oceans, lakes, and rivers.
+Knowledge Lesson 1 - Where is the world's water?
+WALT know where water is in the world Sequence Use maps to locate water - where is it?
+What type of water is it - river, sea, lake. • (re-cap) Name world's 5 oceans using maps.
+Identify large rivers on world map - Nile, Amazon, Yangtze, Congo. • Where do we find water?
+Using p8-9 DK Water Cycles explore that Earth is mostly a blue planet - the blue is the water of seas, oceans, lakes, and rivers.
 Covering three quarters of our world.
-But not all water lies on the surface there is water in the air, ground and in living things including us! - Using p8-9 DK Water Cycles examine the different types of water salt water, fresh water, soil, ice, groundwater, atmospheric water, water in living things.
-Total global water freshwater 4% (groundwater 30%, surface water 1%, glaciers and ice caps 69%, oceans 96%)

-Lesson 1 Key Lesson Skills (disciplinary knowledge)
+But not all water lies on the surface - there is water in the air, ground and in living things including us! • Using p8-9 DK Water Cycles examine the different types of wa Using p8-9 DK Water Cycles examine the different types of water - salt water, fresh water, soil, ice, groundwater, atmospheric water, water in living things.
+Total global water - freshwater 4% (groundwater 30%, surface water 1%, glaciers and ice caps 69%, oceans 96%) Lesson 1 Key Lesson Skills (disciplinary knowledge) KS1: Year 3: Name and locate the worlds seven continents and five • Identify the longest rivers in the world.
+Compare with UK. oceans • Know that most of the major cities of the world are located Know which is N, E, S and W on a compass close to a river

-KS1:

-• Name and locate the worlds seven continents and five

-oceans

-• Know which is N, E, S and W on a compass